taha-parsayan/AI-driven-Parcellation-of-Human-Brain-using-Density-Based-Scan/README.md

 ### Results

 The model identified 70 and 67 clusters in the left and right hemispheres, respectively.
-Notably, we identified the SMA and pre-SMA regions, which were not present in Brodmann's areas, and further divided regions like the pre-central gyrus and superior frontal gyrus into smaller sub-regions, consistent with the Julich-Brain atlas.
+We identified the SMA and pre-SMA regions, which were not present in Brodmann's areas.
+We further divided regions like the pre-central gyrus and superior frontal gyrus into smaller sub-regions, consistent with the Julich-Brain atlas.
 This is the first application of DB-Scan in neuroimaging, and our approach may be valuable for studying individual variability in the cerebral cortex in future research.

 ---

 *The Recon-all-Output folder* contains the resulting images and measurements of recon-all from FreeSurfer.